webplatform/docs-wpd/Infrastructure/architecture/VM_roles/index.md

 In order to have a fully functional site we need to have at least one VM for each of the following roles.
 Some VMs can fill more than one role.

-The following list is in order of importance based on the fact that the ones below would generally rely on the ones over them;
+The '''following list is in order of importance''' based on the fact '''that the ones below would generally rely on the ones over them''';